Pot-de-fer: Description

 Though occasionally made with cast bronze, the pot-de-fer was essentially an iron bottle with a narrow neck.
 It was loaded with powder and an iron arrow-like bolt, feathered with iron.
 It is believed that the middle of the bolt was likely wrapped in leather for a snug fit, necessary to enhance the thrust from the gaseous pressure within the cannon.
 However, this feature is not shown in manuscript illuminations.
 The cannon was set off through a small-diameter touchhole, where a red-hot wire could be thrust to set off an explosion and fire the cannon.

-Historical uses and mentions
+History

+Chinese origins

+The Xanadu Gun from 1298, which is the earliest dated cannon.

+Guns emerged in China in the 13th century, developing from fire lances (tubes made of wood or paper that spew ignited gunpowder).
+An early gun is the bronze Wuwei cannon, which is associated with the fall of the Western Xia in 1227, but may also be slightly younger.
+While relatively primitive und unevenly cast it weighs well over 100 kilogram.
+The development of the gun was an accomplished fact by about 1280, during the early years of the Yuan dynasty (1271–1368).
+The oldest dated cannon is the Xanadu Gun from 1298, weighing about 6 kilogram and thirty-five centimeters long.
+Except of its manufacture year it also features a serial number and other manufacturing information, suggesting that by the end of the 13th century Chinese gun manufacturing had been codified and systematized.
+Small guns like these, which rarely exceeded a few kilogram, remained in use in China well into 16th century, mainly as antipersonell weapons.